rueckstiess/mtools/README.rst

 <http://rueckstiess.github.io/mtools/install.html>`__ for more information.

 The mtools suite is only tested with actively supported (non End-of-Life) versions of the MongoDB server.
-As of April 2018, that includes MongoDB 3.2 or newer.
+As of June 2019, that includes MongoDB 3.4 or newer.

 Recent Changes